 also observe the holiday, giving federal workers a day off for

 Christmas does not elevate one religion over another."
-Presumably, the

 Federal government is now free to declare a holiday at Easter, because so